geoffreyvanwyk/ansible-role-moodle/README.md

 php_version: 8.1
 ```

-The PHP version is automatically set based on the `moodle_deploy_version`.
+The PHP version is automatically set based on the `moodle_version`.

 ---